DumbCaveSpider/BatteryInfo/README.md

 *In this example, it logs the battery level and charging status when user enters a level.
 But do keep in mind that this only fetches the battery status that called this function once, so if you want to dynamically check for any changes on the battery status, you need to create a method that checks the battery status periodically.*

 ## Disclaimer
 This is my first API mod and only intensively tested Windows and iOS.
-Any android implemetation that works are welcome!
+Pull request are welcome, especially if you find a way to do the Android implementation without crashing.
 ## Dev Notes
 - Windows 10 Low Battery mode works but Windows 11 Energy Saver doesn't work due of how Windows changed it.
 - Currently, Android isn't supported at all as of now due to lack of testing.
+- MacOS and iOS works perfectly so no issues present as of now.